patrickfav/under-the-hood/README.md

 ## Possible conflicts and things to mind

-This lib uses [Timber](https://github.com/JakeWharton/timber) lib, but will only add `DebugTree` if there is none found (added the first time the Hood singleton is called).
+This lib uses [Timber](https://github.com/JakeWharton/timber) for logging, but will never plant a `Tree`, so to not interfere with the root app's desired logging behaviour.
+If you like to see the lib's logging output just plant a DebugTree

+    Timber.plant(new Timber.DebugTree());

 All `res` assets are prefixed with `hoodlib_` so there should be no conflict when merging the resources.

 ## Proguard